What can the different user types do in WordPress

 We use the WordPress user roles as a way to define what the different WordPress users can do.
 User roles define the user permissions and capabilities in WordPress.
 This hardens your site’s security by having fewer users with too many privileges.
 By using different user roles you can also avoid confusion and create a user hierarchy.
 After all, a user that is supposed to just add posts shouldn’t be able to edit your theme files.

-Therefore our goal today is understanding what the different user roles are in WordPress.
+Therefore our goal today is to understand what the different user roles are in WordPress.
 We’ll also look into how you can manage your user roles, and filter your registered users by role using Users Insights.

 Now, let’s see an overview of all the possible user roles.
 Then we’ll check each of them in particular and what they can or can’t do.
 It’s also worth pointing out that plugins can change this and add more roles or capabilities.